JestMeow/trajekt/README.md

   - isValid *//if the player is valid*
 - Get an entity's position in scoreboard objective form by giving it tag "?pos".
 - - Scoreboard objective for getting an entity's position is "?pos.x", "?pos.y", "?pos.z".
+- Get an entity's **head** position in scoreboard objective form by giving it tag "?head".
+- - Scoreboard objective for getting an entity's position is "?head.x", "?head.y", "?head.z".
+- Get an entity's velocity in scoreboard objective form by giving it tag "?velocity".
+- - Scoreboard objective for getting an entity's position is "?v.x", "?v.y", "?v.z".
 - Scoreboard objectives that can modify the position of an entity.
 - - **Objectives:**
   - Absolute position: